TestFirstNet/TestFirst.Net/README.md

 You can still roll it as you wish by combining or swapping out the parts yourself.
 This still integrates with your existing test classes.

-If extending fo NUnit or Moq, include nuget package TestFirst.Net.Extensions
+If extending for NUnit or Moq include the nuget package 'TestFirst.Net.Extensions'

     [TestFixture]
     MyTestScenario : AbstractNUnitScenarioTest {...//or AbstractNUnitMoqScenarioTest or ScenarioFluency